-Outreach: The Contractor is responsible for the organization of provider level training and the development of informational materials to increase outreach, eligibility identification, referrals, and tracking of referral outcomes, individual who are under or uninsured.
-Refer to AMPM Policy 1040 for provisions regarding community and member Outreach, Engagement, and Re-engagement for behavioral health services.
+Outreach: The Contractor is responsible for the organization of provider level training and the development of informational materials to increase outreach, eligibility identification, referrals, and tracking of referral outcomes, including for under and uninsured individuals.
+Refer to AMPM Policy 1040 for provisions regarding community and member Outreach, Engagement, and Reengagement for behavioral health services.
 The Contractor shall provide and participate in outreach activities to inform the public of the benefits and availability of behavioral health services and how to access those services as specified in AMPM Policy 1040.
 The Contractor shall provide outreach and dissemination of information to the general public and other human service providers, including but not limited to, county and State governments, school administrators, first responders, teachers, those providing services for military veterans and other interested parties about the availability and accessibility of services, and coordinate with AHCCCS in promoting its outreach initiatives.

 Outreach to Service Members, Veterans, and Families: The Contractor shall partner with community organizations which provide care and support for service members, veterans, and their families.
 Utilizing a collaborative approach, the Contractor shall identify members who may benefit from outreach regarding available programs and services and shall develop and implement outreach activities which inform members and their families of the benefits available and how to access those services.
-This includes communicating and disseminating information on how to access Veterans Affairs services.
+This includes communicating and disseminating information on how to access Veterans Affairs.
+The Contractor and its providers shall partner with the AHCCCS-Approved Statewide Veteran Suicide Prevention Initiative and their network of community organizations that provide care and support for service members, veterans, and families.
 The Contractor shall train staff on the available community resources and appropriate actions to take to ensure members are afforded the ability to be connected to these resources.
 The Contractor shall report its activities regarding these services in the MM Program Plan as specified in Section F, Attachment F3, Contractor Chart of Deliverables.